cyclotomicextension/cyclotomicextension.github.io/README.md

 <p>Hello, my name is Additi Pandey and I love learning languages and teaching stuff on Mathematics and Cognition- it allows me guage my understanding as well as share my passion with people.
 My interests are in Cognitive Neuroscience, Machine Learning, Functional Programming, Number Theory and Etymology.
-My MSc thesis was titled "Reciprocity Laws" that dealt with the quadratic and the cubic reciprocity laws, and primes of the form x<sup>2</sup> + ny<sup>2</sup>.<p>
+My MSc thesis titled "Quadratic & Cubic Reciprocity Laws" dealt with the quadratic and the cubic reciprocity laws, and primes of the form x<sup>2</sup> + ny<sup>2</sup>.
+I focus upon mathematics of AI & ML, especially
+(1) mathematical reasoning to neural networks,
+(2) targeted learning,
+(3) causation, transfer learning and continual learning. <p>

 <p>I am pursuing my master's in Pure Mathematics from Imperial College London and I did my bachelor's in Mathematics from Jesus and Mary College, University of Delhi.
 I also attended a graduate summer school at Tata Institute of Fundamental Research.<p>